open-game-system/cast-kit/README.md

 ## Architecture

-Cast Kit consists of three main components:
+Cast Kit is a client-side library that interfaces with the Open Game mobile app to provide casting capabilities.
+The architecture is simple:

-1. **Client SDK**: Runs in the player's browser and provides the API for initiating and managing cast sessions
+1. **Client SDK**: A React-based library that runs in the player's browser
-2. **Server SDK**: Runs on Cloudflare Workers and handles session management, communication, and coordination
+2. **Open Game App**: Handles the actual casting to Chromecast devices

-3. **Renderer Service**: Runs in Google Cloud Run and manages browser instances for streaming game content to TVs
+All server-side handling is managed through the Open Game infrastructure - no server implementation is required on your end.

 ```mermaid
 graph TD